Comparing international approaches to food safety regulation of GM and Novel Foods

 The study explored several aspects of food safety regulation, including definitions, underlying legislation, authorisation processes and production standards.

-The global area of genetically modified (GM) crop production has considerably increased over the past two decades, with GM crops now cultivated in about 28 countries, accounting for over 10% of the world’s arable land.
+The global area of genetically modified (GM) crop production has increased considerably over the past two decades.
+In 2015, GM crops were found to be cultivated in about 28 countries, accounting for over 10% of the world’s fertile land.

 A 'novel food' is any food or substance that has not been used for human consumption to a significant degree within the EU before 15 May 1997.
 Since then, there has been over 90 novel foods authorisations approved for use by the EU.

-Novel foods and genetically modified organisms (GMOs) are subject to a large variation in regulatory approaches around the world, for which many countries have specifically developed their own regulatory frameworks to control the placement of such products on their markets.
+There is a variation around the world in how novel foods and genetically modified organisms (GMOs) are regulated.
+Many countries have specifically developed their own regulatory frameworks to control the placement of such products on their markets.

 A qualitative assessment was carried out on how the regulation of novel foods and GMOs in selected non-EU countries differs from those current requirements in the United Kingdom.
-Countries of interest for novel foods that were selected for review included Australia, Canada, Japan, and the United States; to focus on their approach to 'novelty' determination, authorisation processes, differences in terminology, safety standards, and evidence-based requirements.
-In the regulatory approaches for GMOs, the countries selected were Argentina, Australia, Brazil, Canada, and the United States, as best representing key differences.
+Countries of interest for novel foods that were selected for review included Australia, Canada, Japan, and the United States.
+The review focused ontheir approach to 'novelty' determination, authorisation processes, differences in terminology, safety standards, and evidence-based requirements.
+In reviewing the regulatory approaches for GMOs, the countries selected were Argentina, Australia, Brazil, Canada, and the United States, as best representing key differences.